Self Improvement 22: Self-Affirmations

-I have used self-affirmations for years and found them working for me.
+People have used self-affirmations for ages and found them working to improve their overall well-being.

 As with many other things where science is just starting to make inroads there’s also an opposing view.
 Some research suggests that self-affirmations don’t work if you know you are doing it.
 In this case, you can at least make it work on your family and friends.

 The other thing is that self-affirmations might not work on people with low self-esteem.
 People who have low self-esteem and say “I’m loved by everyone” may actually feel worse off afterward.

 The key might lay in making affirmations believable and not too over the top with positivity.
 Try “This specific person loves me.”
 No research behind this last statement, just my guess.

 Believe in your heart that you’re meant to live a life full of passion, purpose, magic and miracles. ― Roy T. Bennett

 Boost your willpower with self-affirmation.
 Research by Schmeichel and Vohs has shown that affirming core values counteracts ego depletion.
 Experiments found that self-affirmation has beneficial effects on self-control in a depleted state.
 Self-affirmation improves self-control by promoting higher levels of mental construal.
 Self-affirmation trick didn’t work on the people not yet depleted.
 Self-affirmation, therefore, holds promise as a mental strategy that reduces the likelihood of self-control failure.

 Reflecting on the time you had power will make you more confident professional interview outcomes (Joris Lammers).
 Participants were asked to write about high-power situations in their life before writing a job application letter of being interviewed for admission to business schools.